NethermindEth/docs/ethereum-client/sync-modes.md

 * fast sync
   * downloads only the latest state, headers, and optionally bodies and receipts
   * you can run it like this: `./Nethermind.Runner --config mainnet`
-  * if you have a good connection and a reasonable machine then setting --Network.MaxActivePeers to 256 (see NetworkConfig secion in configuration) should give much better fast sync times (we use 256 peers to get 5 hours syncs)\
+  * if you have a good connection and a reasonable machine then setting --Network.MaxActivePeers to 256 (see NetworkConfig section in configuration) should give much better fast sync times (we use 256 peers to get 5 hours syncs)\
     [https://docs.nethermind.io/nethermind/ethereum-client/configuration/network](https://docs.nethermind.io/nethermind/ethereum-client/configuration/network)
 * archive sync
   * heavy historical sync verifying all the transactions and keeping all the historical state